Daniel Susskind Keynote Speaker and AI economist

 What topics does future of work speaker Daniel Susskind cover?

-Daniel Susskind's keynotes span the economics of AI, the future of work and professions, economic growth and its true costs, and the implications of technological change for education and society.
-His most requested talks include The Growth Dilemma, How AI Will Drive Growth in the 21st Century, The Future of Work in the Age of AI, The Future of the Professions, and Myths about the Future of Work.
-Each talk is grounded in academic research and draws on his internationally acclaimed books — Growth, A World Without Work, and The Future of the Professions — as well as his experience advising government at the highest levels.
-His presentations work equally well for economic and business audiences, senior leadership teams, and broad conference audiences seeking rigorous, accessible analysis of the most consequential trends shaping our world.
+Daniel Susskind's keynotes span the economics of AI, the future of work and the professions, economic growth and its true costs, and what technological change means for education and the next generation.
+His most requested talks include What Should My Children Do?
+How to Flourish in the Age of AI, The Growth Dilemma, How AI Will Drive Growth in the 21st Century, The Future of Work in the Age of AI, and Myths about the Future of Work.
+Each is grounded in academic research and his acclaimed books.
 Contact Aurum Speakers Bureau to discuss booking Daniel Susskind for your event.

 How to book Daniel Susskind as a keynote speaker?